steelkiwi/Getting-started-with-Kotlin/README.md

 Projects source code is available on this Repository =)

 ## Let’s sum up
  All in all, Kotlin is a modern and secure programming language that simplifies Android apps development.
-It looks like a distinct alternative to Java as it has good documentation and is simple enough for understanding.
+It looks like a distinct alternative to Java as it has good documentation and it is simple enough for understanding.
 We hope that this article helped you to figure out how to create a project on Kotlin and integrate the needed libraries.

 ## License